 The current directors have vast experience in clinical/epidemiological research, particularly in the areas of Tuberculosis and HIV/AIDS.
 They are involved as co-investigators in various studies related to these topics and are well established within the greater research community in this field.

-At Ukwanda a dedicated Research Assistant focuses primarily on research related to the Ukwanda rural platform.
+At Ukwanda a dedicated Research Assistant focuses primarily on research related to the Ukwanda Centre for Rural Health.
 Research projects include studies on the value of undergraduate training in rural settings and clinical epidemiology-based research relevant to the rural settings where Ukwanda operates.